Icinga/icinga-powershell-plugins/doc/31-Changelog.md

 ### Enhancements

 * [#332](https://github.com/Icinga/icinga-powershell-plugins/issues/332) Adds support to provide different credentials for the `Invoke-IcingaCheckUNCPath` plugin, to run the check for a different user account
+* [#348](https://github.com/Icinga/icinga-powershell-plugins/issues/348) Adds feature to `Invoke-IcingaCheckPerfCounter` to summarize an entire performance counter category, in case all instances of the check fail to prevent large outputs being written into the database
 * [#355](https://github.com/Icinga/icinga-powershell-plugins/pull/355) Updates `Invoke-IcingaCheckCPU` to use new data providers directly from the Icinga PowerShell Framework.

 ### Breaking changes